-Since 2011, the annual LTIP grant for NEOs has been comprised of 25% RSUs, 25% PSUs and 50% time-vested stock options ("Options").
+Since 2011, the annual LTIP grant for NEOs has been comprised of 25% RSUs, 25% PSUs and 50% timevested stock options ("Options").
 RSUs and PSUs are granted under the 2006 RSU Plan.
-The 2006 RSU Plan is described more fully on pages 61 and 62.
-Options are granted under the 2016 Option Plan which is described starting on page 57).
+The 2006 RSU Plan is described more fully on pages 60 and 61.
+Options are granted under the 2016 Option Plan which is described starting on page 56).

-The number of RSUs, PSUs and Options awarded to an executive is based on four factors:
+The grant date expected value of LTIPs awarded in the year (RSUs, PSUs, and Options) in respect of each executive is based on number of factors:

-- an assessment of individual performance, potential and impact; - the total target compensation ranges in the relevant industry comparator group; - the grant date value of similar awards at the median and the 75th percentile in the comparator groups; and - the grant date unit value at the time the award is made.
+- an assessment of individual performance, potential and impact; - the total target compensation ranges in the relevant industry comparator group; - the grant date value of similar awards at the median and the 75th percentile in the comparator groups; and - the grant date expected value of prior grants